StuartGJohnson/map_builder/README.md

 ## Some results

 The `test_output/` directory contains some example results.
 One set is associated with the sim suite (see above).
 The other is a test of the mesh rasterizer tools on a real world example.
+The real world example is a 3D model (mesh + point cloud) of a single-floor dwelling, captured via photogrammetry from an Insta360 camera.

-First, point cloud processing uses RANSAC to locate the floor and ceiling of a single-floor dwelling.
+First, point cloud processing uses RANSAC to locate the floor and ceiling of the single-floor dwelling.
 The model and point cloud are then scaled and translated.
-The model mesh is then processed to find flat mesh near the floor.
-This occupancy map has no occupied cells, just free or unknown:
+The output raster is initialized to unknown everywhere and then the mesh is processed to find flat mesh near the floor.
+The near-floor flat mesh is then projected to the 2D output raster as unoccupied cells.
+This occupancy map has no occupied cells, just unoccupied (white) or unknown (gray):

 ![Floor Map](test_output/metashape_mesh_floor_free.png)